-When you think about the best beaches in India, Goa is the answer that automatically comes in everyone’s mind.
-In the southwestern Indian state of Karnataka situates a tropical paradise known as Gokarna, where some of the best beaches in the country are located.
+When you think about the best beaches in India, Goa is the answer that automatically comes to everyone’s mind.
+The southwestern Indian state of Karnataka situates a tropical paradise known as Gokarna, where some of the best beaches in the country are located.

 It is located at a distance of about 486 km from the Best places to visit near Bangalore city and is known to be a hub for local tourists and foreigners alike.
 You might ask “what is so attractive about this place?”
-Gokarna is home to unique beaches like Kudle beach, Gokarna OM beach, Half moon beach and Paradise beach which offers serenity and peace of mind that will rejuvenate you with your roots.
+Gokarna is home to unique beaches like Kudle beach, Gokarna OM beach, Half moon beach, and Paradise beach which offer serenity and peace of mind that will rejuvenate you with your roots.

 Another major attraction in this town is the sacred pilgrimage sites like Mahabaleshwar Temple.
 Apart from beaches, Gokarna is famous for its temples too.
 The mighty 123 feet Shiva statue in Murudeshwar temple, which is the second-largest Shiva statue in the world, is a sight to witness.

 So what are you waiting for?
 Pack your bags and head straight to Gokarna for a nice calm vacation.

-Major attractions: Beaches such as Kudle beach, OM beach, Half moon beach, and Gokarna Paradise Beach, Mahabaleshwar Temple, Murudeshwar temple, Mirjan Fort and Yana hills some of the best places to visit in Gokarna.
+Major attractions: Beaches such as Kudle beach, OM beach, Half moon beach, Gokarna Paradise Beach, Mahabaleshwar Temple, Murudeshwar temple, Mirjan Fort, and Yana hills are some of the best places to visit in Gokarna.

 The best time to visit Gokarna is from October to March since that’s when the weather is at its very best.

-Madhugiri is a town in Tumkur district located 105 km away from Bangalore in the Indian state of Karnataka.
+Madhugiri is a town in the Tumkur district located 105 km away from Bangalore in the Indian state of Karnataka.
 It is Asia’s second-largest monolith with a height of 3930 feet above sea level.
 Madhugiri is one of the 34 educational districts in the state of Karnataka.

 Madhugiri is most famous for the fort.
 Three gateways are leading to the fort namely, Antaralada Bagilu, Diddi Bagilu, and Mysuru Gate and at the top situates the ruined temple of Gopalakrishna.
 It is one of the most famous tourist attractions in the state.